dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 # Programming Quickstart: Part 2

-Now that we've written our first few functions, let's see how to stitch them into powerful and reliable programs.
+Now that we've written our first few functions, let's learn how to stitch them into powerful and reliable programs.
 If you've been following along, here's the code you should have so far (in `src/userFunctions.ts`):

 ```javascript